Tech Open Air - Bringing people together through an event app

 Scheduling:

 We integrated a scheduling function in the prototype that would allow people to organise their day.
-It also let's people set reminders before an event and know if they saved colliding events.
+It also let's people set reminders before an event, know if they saved colliding events and see scheduled meetings with other attendees.

 Networking:

-We created TOA Connect, a feature that shows you people of different profiles (investors, start-up owners...) depending on the tags you choose.
+We created TOA Connect, a feature that shows different profiles of attendees (investors, start-up owners...) depending on the tags you choose in the onboarding.
 You can swipe to send an invitation to connect, if they accept, they will be stored in your contacts page.

 🚷 BLOCKERS 🚷